arcalot/arcalot.github.io/docs/arcaflow/concepts/workflows.md

 ### Do-while

+!!! warning
+    This feature is not yet implemented.

 A do-while block will execute the steps in it as long as a certain condition is met.
 The condition is derived from the output of the step or steps executed inside the loop:

 ```mermaid